vektor-inc/vk-all-in-one-expansion-unit/readme.txt

 == Changelog ==

+[ Add function ][ Contact Form Optimize ] Add code to prevent reCAPTCHA from displaying on pages other than Contact Form 7.

 = 9.92.4 =
 [ Bug fix ][ Share Button ] Changed to always display the checkbox for hiding the share button.